-KINKO’S Franchise Startup Cost, Profit Margin, Revenue and Locations
+KINKO’S Franchise Startup Cost, Profit and Information

 Interested in Kinko’s franchise?
 Are you searching for a photocopying, printing, document production and distribution business, and are looking forward to joining Fedex Kinkos franchise?
 I suppose that is why you are here reading this so that you can garner as much information as possible about Kinko before making an informed-decision to join them.

 It is important to note that Kinko is not the traditional business franchise.
 One could manage a Kinko’s store, and one could also have a promotional relationship with a Kinko’s store; but one could not own one’s Kinko’s store.

 Kinko is a company that achieved market success and business growth not by cutting back on costs but as a result of redefining the standards.
 Kinko’s franchise (more officially recognized as FedEx Office Print & Ship Services, Inc.) otherwise known as FedEx Kinko’s was founded by Paul Orfalea – who was nicknamed “Kinko” as a result of his curly hair – as early as 1970, more than four decades ago, under the name Kinko’s.

 It is a chain of stores in the United States that offers a retail outlet or channel for FedEx Express and FedEx Ground (which includes home delivery) shipping, in addition to photocopying, printing and binding services.
 At the moment, it has its headquarters situated in Plano, Texas, and all its office stores are corporate-owned.

 Paul Orfalea first started Kinko, with a photocopier (copy machine), as a copy shop in Isla Vista college community situated very close to the University campus of California, Santa Barbara.
 Ten years later, Kinko had already established 80 stores, each store having an average size of 400 square feet.
 By late 1980s, Kinko had already grown and established 420 outlets, each having an average size of 1,500 square feet.